syncfusion-content/wpf-docs/wpf/DoubleTextBox/Appearance-and-Styling.md

 ### Positive Foreground

-We can change a positive color to the value of `DoubleTextBox` by setting the [PositiveForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~PositiveForeground.html) property and it will be applied when the [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~Value.html) is positive.
+We can change a positive color for the value of `DoubleTextBox` by setting the [PositiveForeground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~PositiveForeground.html) property and it will be applied when the [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~Value.html) is positive.
 The default color of `PositiveForeground` is `Black`.

 {% tabs %}
 {% highlight XAML %}